Iri25/list-binary-tree/README.md

 1. (A 2 B 0 C 2 D 0 E 0) (1)
 2. (A (B) (C (D) (E))) (2)

-Where the tree is of the form:

-  A

- / \

-B    C

-    / \

-   D   E

-The [Lisp 3](https://github.com/Iri25/lfp-lisp-Iri25/tree/master/Lisp%203) folder contains 1 recursively solved binary tree problem:
+The [Lisp 3](https://github.com/Iri25/lfp-lisp-Iri25/tree/master/Lisp%203) folder contains 1 problem solved with MAP functions:
+- A function that returns the number of atoms in a list, from any level.